 Overall, we took 8 plane journeys with Daniel this year, with a total of 24 hours of jetlag.
 We discovered a trick where we could book our seats with an empty seat in the middle that usually wasn’t taken, and then we could put him there in his car seat instead of holding him in our lap (much more convenient).
 He probably got the best sleep out of all the passengers on that redeye flight back to Europe.

-- I read four books this year (usually in the evening after putting Daniel to sleep): the Alignment problem, Scout Mindset, The Great Divorce, and Brave New World.
+- I read 5 books this year (usually in the evening after putting Daniel to sleep): The Alignment Problem, Scout Mindset, I Know How She Does It, The Great Divorce, and Brave New World.

 - I didn’t officially attend EA Global for covid safety reasons, but I experimented with crashing the event by hanging out in the courtyard and chatting with people there, which worked out very well.
 We hosted some EAG attendees in our house, just like in the good old pre-pandemic days (someone even stayed in a tent outside).